 Talk with your provider about whether there is a different drug covered by the plan that may work just as well for you.
-You can call Customer Service at 888.389.6648 to ask for a list of covered drugs that treat the same medical condition.
+You can call Customer Service to ask for a list of covered drugs that treat the same medical condition.
 This list can help your provider find a covered drug that might work for you.